 In addition, there is the great relevance of the sale of free TV licences (also as "backing" for film financing), which is, however, confronted with declining TV investments in cinema productions (cf. Chap.
 2.1.1).
-At the same time, less and less attractive titles can be purchased via the international licence trading market as these are increasingly produced exclusively for platforms or acquired by them at high prices for global marketing.

-29 cf. SPIO/Berauer (2020, p.
+At the same time, less and cf. SPIO/Berauer (2020, p.
 23): Film Statistics Yearbook 2020; cf. SPIO/Berauer (2021, p.
 16ff.): Film Statistics Yearbook 2021.

-30 The exception is so-called "first-pay" agreements, in which a VOD platform acquires the exclusive digital first commercialisation right of cinema titles.
+The exception is so-called "first-pay" agreements, in which a VOD platform acquires the exclusive digital first commercialisation right of cinema titles.
 Here, the licence sums are usually tied to reaching certain viewer thresholds ("escalators").